Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 Marriage and Women

 Modern scholars even believe that Brehon Law had given both sexes justice.
-On the other hand, the very same law still depicted Gaelic Ireland as a patriarchal society in terms of inheritance.
+On the other hand, the same law still depicted Gaelic Ireland as a patriarchal society in terms of inheritance.
 The rules of inheritance depended on the agnatic descent of the pure male line.
 So, let’s see how Brehon Law treated women in the society of Gaelic Ireland.

 Reasons for Divorce